LensWars: Chiyoko Super Rokkor 50mm f/2.8 vs. Super Rokkor 50mm f/2.0 – comparison

 - Both are great even if wide open.
 Even from the modern point of view.

 - Super Rokkor 50mm F2.0 becomes acceptable at F4 and totally sharp at F8

 - Super Rokkor 50mm F2.8 is acceptable from F5.6, and only at F11, it can provide maximum resolution.
 Unfortunately, this maximum level is a little bit less than what was shown by Super Rokkor 50mm F2.0 and never will be equal, even at F16.

 - Super Rokkor 50mm F2.0 becomes acceptable from F2.8, it’s not a mistake, all tests demonstrate better resolution in corners than in middle on infinity.
 Very good sharpness is on F5.6, and F8 is ideal for landscapes.

-That’s not a surprise that Super Rokkor 50mm F2.0 is a winner in terms of sharpness, so it’s better for landscapes, but it’s impossible to say what lens is better for other photo-styles, because bigger aberrations can provide more artistic possibilities,.. or can’t – depends on taste of photographer.
+That’s not a surprise that Super Rokkor 50mm F2.0 is a winner in terms of sharpness, so it’s better for landscapes, but it’s impossible to say what lens is better for other photo-styles because bigger aberrations can provide more artistic possibilities,.. or can’t – depends on the taste of the photographer.

-Additionally, performance of Super Rokkor 50mm F2.0 can be seen here:
+Additionally, the performance of Super Rokkor 50mm F2.0 can be seen here: